-On Wednesday, March 12, 2014 between the hours of 11:30 PM EDT and Thursday, March 13, 2014 12:30 AM EDT the Web site might be down intermittently due to maintenance.
+On Tuesday, September 1, 2015 the Web site might be down intermittently due to maintenance.
 We apologize for any inconvenience this may cause.

 Below you may view case highlights from this Web site:

-Web site offers CME/CE credit and equips health care professionals with awareness, knowledge, and skills to better treat the increasingly diverse U.S. population they serve.
-Learn more about this site
+A Physician's Practical Guide to Culturally Competent Care Web site offers CME/CE credit and equips health care professionals with awareness, knowledge, and skills to better treat the increasingly diverse U.S. population they serve.